SCCapstone/Seating-App/README.md

 ### Dalton Rothenberger was Here

 This is an unordered list.
 Anyone want to put it in the right order?
+(No using the in browser editor!)
 - March
 - August
 - December